 Many choosing to detox from home often relapse within the first 24-48 hours.
 This is because the motivation to succeed is reduced by the onset of painful withdrawal symptoms or through the exposure of certain ‘addiction triggers’.

-There are a few things to take care of before you enter a rehab Buckinghamshire programme since you may be there anywhere between a few weeks to months.
-You want to make sure that bills keep getting paid on time, and all financial considerations are taken care of before entering rehab.
+There are a few things to take care of before you enter a rehab.
+You want to make sure bills keep getting paid.
+You will also way to make sure your financial situation is taken care of before going to rehab.

-Studies have proven that the most effective and safest option is inpatient treatment.
-This is because each patient receives the necessary amount of medical, psychological and social care for their individual needs.
+Studies have proven that the most effective option is inpatient rehab.
+This is because each patient receives the necessary amount of medical, psychological and social care.

-Inpatient treatment also provides the ideal environment, free from access to substances, negative influences and is not haunted by habits of a previous life that would encourage the patient to relapse.
+Inpatient rehab offers the ideal environment.
+It is free substances and negative influences that would encourage the patient to relapse.

 There are many benefits to private treatment which we have set out below: